Note: The links in this post are affiliate links.

 Since these memory chips have no moving parts and work at incredible speeds, they allow data to be written to and read from an SSD at speeds that make even the fastest traditional hard drives seem rather pokey.

-Virtually all PCs that work with either SATA 2 or SATA 3 hard drives will also work with an SSD, and truth-be-told, there are relatively few computers still in use that don’t support one of these standards.
+Virtually all PCs that work with either SATA 2 or SATA 3 hard drives will also work with a 2.5″ SATA SSD, and truth-be-told, there are relatively few computers still in use that don’t support one of these standards.

 To find out if your computer supports either SATA 2 or SATA 3, type the brand and model number of your PC along with the word “specs” into Google and you’ll be presented with a list of websites that will list the hardware specifications of your system.
 If you see SATA 2 or SATA 3 listed you’re good to go.